gromag/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

+From the plot we can see that the distribuition of the total number of steps taken per day is normal and has a mean of ``10766.2``.

 ## What is the average daily activity pattern?

-1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+Let's first calculate the average number of steps grouped by intervals, we are going to ignore (omit) any missed readings.

 ```r